api-platform/docs/client-generator/custom.md

 # Custom Generator

+Client Generator provides support for many of the popular JS frameworks, but you may be using another framework or language and may need a solution adapted to your specific needs.
+For this cenario, you can write your own generator and pass it to the CLI using a path as the `-g` argument.

-You will probably want to extend or, at least, take a look at [BaseGenerator.js](https://github.com/api-platform/client-generator/blob/main/src/generators/BaseGenerator.js), since the library expects some methods to be available, as well as one of the included generator to make your own.
+You will probably want to extend or, at least, take a look at [BaseGenerator.js](https://github.com/api-platform/client-generator/blob/main/src/generators/BaseGenerator.js), since the library expects some methods to be available, as well as one of the [included generators](https://github.com/api-platform/client-generator/blob/main/src/generators/BaseGenerator.j) to make your own.

 ## Usage